hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Through the client labels, you can assign special roles for your clients and use these roles to perform some actions specific to those client connections.

 You can also group your clients using the client labels.
-These client groups can be blacklisted in Hazelcast Management Center so that they can be prevented from connecting to a cluster.
+These client groups can be blacklisted in Hazelcast Management Center to prevent them from connecting to a cluster.
 See the
 <!-- markdownlint-disable-next-line MD013 -->
 [related section](https://docs.hazelcast.com/management-center/latest/clusters/client-filtering)
 in the Hazelcast Management Center Reference Manual for more information on this topic.